Links on Android Authority may earn us a commission. Learn more.

 RCS is designed to bypass the need for third-party applications altogether.

 There are other pros and cons of RCS messaging versus the various third-party, internet-based apps found across the mobile ecosystem.
 At face value, it’s designed to be simpler to use and ubiquitous, bypassing the need for third-party applications altogether.
 In an ideal world, RCS would be as common as SMS, while allowing everyone to make use of advanced messaging features with nothing more than a phone number.
 By comparison, other apps limit your range of contacts to those also signed up for the same service, and you’ll often need multiple apps to keep in touch with everyone.

 Unfortunately, the aforementioned issues prevent RCS messaging from being the reliable, global solution that it purports to be.
 Carrier and device support remain hit and miss, while other messaging services offer advanced features no matter who you’re talking to and where they are in the world.
 With that in mind, it’s easy to see why there’s been minimal consumer interest in RCS messaging compared to the wide range of data-based apps that work across carriers, countries, and platforms.

-A: All RCS chat features are free but they require a data connection that may incur separate charges.
+All RCS chat features are free but they require a mobile data connection that may incur separate charges.

-A: Open the Google Messages app, hit settings, and select chat features.
+Open the Google Messages app, hit settings, and select chat features.
 The status option at the top will say connected when RCS is enabled.
 Then, you’ll be able to “like” text messages and do a host of other things.

-A: Yes, but the level of security depends on a few things.
-For example, Google Messages recently introduced end-to-end encryption, but one for 1-2-1 messages with both clients using the same app.
+Yes, but the level of security depends on a few things.
+For example, Google Messages recently introduced end-to-end encryption, but only for direct messages and not group chats.
+Moreover, both clients need to use the same app.